Employee Benefit News for School, City and County Employers

 Written by Erin Woulfe | Aug 2, 2018 1:53:15 PM

-Many schools, cities, and counties have a Conversion and/or Portability option on their group life insurance plan.
-When an employee’s group term life insurance protection ends, this gives employees the opportunity to continue their life insurance by “converting” to an individual whole life insurance policy or “porting” to another term life insurance policy.
+Many schools, cities, and counties offer a Conversion and/or Portability feature within their group life insurance plans.
+This allows employees whose group term life insurance coverage has expired the chance to either "convert" to an individual whole life insurance policy or "port" to another term life insurance policy.

-When an employee loses coverage, they have a 31-day window to apply for a new policy after their coverage ends.
-Employers should provide timely notice of the timeframes and limitations of their Conversion/Portability options.
+When an employee loses coverage, they have a 31-day window to apply for a new policy.
+It is essential for employers to promptly inform employees about the details and constraints of their Conversion/Portability choices.

 Portability

-An employee would be eligible to convert their group term life insurance policy into a personal term life insurance policy if their plan includes portability.
+Employees have the opportunity to switch their group term life insurance policy to a personal term life insurance policy if their plan offers portability.

 • Ported coverage usually costs less than converted coverage